cylc/cylc-doc/src/tutorial/furthertopics/inheritance.rst

 .. note::

-   The ``[meta]`` section is a freeform section where we can define metadata to be associated with a task, family or the suite itself.
+   The ``[meta]`` section is a freeform section where we can define metadata to be associated with a task, family or the workflow itself.

    This metadata should not be mistaken with Rose :ref:`conf-meta`.